-In this section I would like to take a look at the moral law of God contained in the Decalogue.
+In this section, I would like to take a look at the moral law of God contained in the Decalogue.
 I have argued that all people know the moral law of God in paragraph 1.
-Above, I have tried to show continuity between the natural law and the revealed moral law in Scripture and thereby show that the natural law was summarized on Sinai in ten commandments.
-In this section I will unashamedly quote a lot from various authors from whom I’ve benefited.
+Above, I have tried to show continuity between the law of nature and the revealed moral law in Scripture and thereby show that the natural law was summarized on Sinai in ten commandments.
+In this section, I will unashamedly quote a lot from various authors from whom I’ve benefited.
 I have consulted the following works:

 - John Calvin – Institutes of the Christian Religion, chapter 8, sections 13-50

 - Thomas Watson – The Ten Commandments

 - Westminster Larger Catechism, Q&A 91-153.
 (WLC hereafter)

 I will have things to say myself, but I will likewise let men much wiser than me explain the Decalogue of God to us and to our benefit.